 Accurate information may reflect the effectiveness and efficiency of a company's logistics information system.
 This means that a logistics information system needs to consider the nature and quality of the relevant data.
-For example, although the Internet can be a very cheap source of external information, some Internet information is of questionable validity.
+For example, although the Internet can be a very cheap source of external information, the validity of some Internet information is questionable.

 2-11.
-What benefits are associated with transportation and warehouse management systems?
+What benefits are associated with transportation management and warehouse management systems?